Gunina2026/Gunina-Holidays/README.txt

 GUNINA HOLIDAYS WEBSITE
 =======================

-The enquiry form is connected to FormSubmit and is configured to send website enquiries to: travel@guninaholidays.in
+The enquiry form is configured to send website enquiries to: travel@guninaholidays.in

 Business details: